pumpikano/tf-dann/README.md

 "[Unsupervised Domain Adaptation by Backpropagation](http://sites.skoltech.ru/compvision/projects/grl/files/paper.pdf)" introduced a simple and effective method for accomplishing domain adaptation with SGD with a gradient reversal layer.
 This work was elaborated and extended in "[Domain-Adversarial Training of Neural Networks](http://jmlr.org/papers/volume17/15-239/15-239.pdf)".
 For more information as well as a link to an equivalent implementation in Caffe, see http://sites.skoltech.ru/compvision/projects/grl/.

 The `Blobs-DANN.ipynb` shows some basic experiments on a very simple dataset.
 The `MNIST-DANN.ipynb` recreates the MNIST experiment from the papers on a synthetic dataset.
 Instructions to generate the synthetic dataset are below.

-To run any of the experiment code, you will need to build the gradient reversal layer.
+Requires TensorFlow>=1.0 and tested with Python 2.7 and Python 3.4.

 ## Gradient Reversal Layer